 When a high electric field is applied to the solid surface, electron emission occurs through the tunneling process.
 Field emission microscope (FEM) is a microscope which provides the spatial distribution of work function over the tip surface with a high resolution [20].
 In the FEM observation, the high electric field of $2 \sim 5 \times 10^9$ V/m is usually applied to the solid surface.
 In order to apply such a high electric field, the sample is finished into a sharp tip.
-The emission current density of field emission reaches as high as $10^6$ to $10^7$ A/m.
+The emission current density of field emission reaches as high as 10^6 to 10^7 A/m2.
 Electrons emitted from the metal surface are accelerated along with the line of electric force, because mass of electron is small.
-The electrons collide with the phosphor screen and then the field emission image, which reflects the electronic structure over the surface, can be observed on the screen.
-From Figure 3-2, the magnification of this image, M, is represented by the equation (3-14), where $\beta$ is a constant depending on the tip/screen configuration and usually to be 1.3 $\sim 2.0$ .
+The electronic structure over the surface, can be observed on the screen.
+From Figure 3-2, the magnification of this image, M, is represented by the equation (3-14), where β is a constant depending on the tip/screen configuration and usually to be 1.3 ~ 2.0.
 When the radius of curvature of a tip (R) and the distance between tip and screen (d) are 50 nm and 10 cm, the magnification M is calculated to be one million.